 Pork is not graded like beef, so it is even more important to know what you are looking for.

-See our expanded Dizzy Tips on Meat Selection
+See our detailed tips on Meat Selection